Interport Token (ITP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Interport Token Historical Price

-According to the latest data gathered on Interport Token live price page, the current price of Interport Token is 0.00533064USD.
-The circulating supply of Interport Token(ITP) is 34.93M ITP , giving it a market capitalization of $186.18K.
+According to the latest data gathered on Interport Token live price page, the current price of Interport Token is 0.0053933USD.
+The circulating supply of Interport Token(ITP) is 34.93M ITP , giving it a market capitalization of $188.36K.

 - 24-hour0.00%$ --$ --$ --